-The following shall be implemented in addition to TNI section 1.7.1 a) i) through vii):
+The following shall be implemented in addition to TNI 1.7.1 a) vii):

-- viii) Detection efficiency shall be determined with sources that are traceable to NIST or accepted international standards, or with sources prepared from NIST/international traceable standards, when available.
-When sources used for determinations for detection efficiency are not prepared from NIST/international traceable standards, they shall be "working reference materials" defined as follows: a reference material with one or more properties sufficiently well established to be used for calibration or assessment of a measurement method.
-Working reference materials may be prepared by the laboratory for their own use.
-(See ASTM C 1128). - ix) For alpha spectrometry, a material balance check shall be done on each source to clearly demonstrate accountability of all activity by mass balance.
-The material balance check shall be done on the fraction remaining from the neodymium fluoride precipitation or the electro-deposition plus all rinses from an adequate cleaning of any vessel used in the process.
-The estimated error in preparing the source shall be propagated into the error of the efficiency determination.
+- a) Initial Calibration: - viii) Detection efficiency shall be determined with sources that are traceable to NIST or accepted international standards, or with sources prepared from NIST/international traceable standards, when available.
+When sources used for determinations for detection efficiency are prepared from

+- NIST/international traceable standards, they shall be "working reference materials" as defined in ASTM C1128 (current version). - ix) For alpha spectrometry, a material balance check shall be done on each source to clearly demonstrate accountability of all activity by mass balance.
+The material balance check shall be done on the fraction remaining from the neodymium fluoride precipitation, or the electrodeposition plus all rinses from an adequate cleaning of any vessel used in the process.
+The estimated error in preparing the source shall be propagated into the error of the efficiency determination. - x) Check sources shall be used only to verify that efficiencies have not changed.
+They shall not be used to determine efficiencies.